-What to consider when working with students with disabilities.
-View the Dominican powerpoint presentation on Universal Design for Offices from ADS in 2019.
+View the Dominican powerpoint presentation from the Universal Design workshop in 2019.

-Be prepared to have visitors and students with mobility challenges in our offices and buildings.
-Make sure there are no obstructions in any walkways (e.g. bulky chairs, cables, etc):
+Be prepared to have visitors and students with mobility challenges in your offices and buildings.
+Make sure there are no obstructions in any walkways (e.g. bulky chairs, cables, plants, trashcans, etc):

-- Ensure there is plenty of room in offices and hallways, so that visitors and students in wheelchairs, canes, scooters, and crutches, can come into our offices.
+- Ensure there is plenty of room in offices and hallways, so that visitors and students in wheelchairs, canes, scooters and crutches, can move freely without possibly getting hurt.

-- Report nonfunctioning elevators right away to facilities/maintenance.
+- Report nonfunctioning elevators or handicap push buttons right away to facilities/maintenance.

-- Report to facilities any spaces on campus where you see visitors, faculty, students, and staff members struggling to get from one place to the next.
+- Report to facilities any spaces on campus where you see visitors, faculty, students, or staff members struggling to access.
 These spaces will often require a simple solution, such as a ramp or railing along the steps.

 Be mindful of lighting in your area.
 When hallways and offices are too dark, people with vision problems can easily get hurt.
 However, if there are very bright florescent lights in your office, it can be harmful to people with migraines, sensitive eyes, and those prone to seizures.